Implementing and optimizing cover seeking AI in Neon Heart Overdrive

 3. return the first non occupied slot near to the closest corner .

 The loop is less scary than it looks.
 We mainly used boxcolliders.
 So there were only 4 faces/sides.
 We also want the enemy to peek from behind cover to attack.
 Choosing the first non occupied slot near the closest corners will make the enemy stay in corners when possible.
+In practice, most of the ponts will not be occupied. so the loop returns quickly

 public bool tryGetNonExposedSlot